-Here the main commands of the ClusterTools toolbox for cluster analysis are described.
+Here the main properties and commands of the ClusterTools toolbox for cluster analysis are described.
 It is a Matlab toolbox and is built on top of PRTools, which should be in the path.
 It may be used for active learning as well.

 - PRTools introduction page